Marlins vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer has collected 108 hits with 23 doubles, two triples, 17 home runs and 47 walks.
-He has driven in 62 runs with nine stolen bases.
+- Steer has recorded 109 hits with 24 doubles, two triples, 17 home runs and 47 walks.
+He has driven in 63 runs with nine stolen bases.

 Steer Recent Games